belindadunu/Deployment-5/README.md

 # Deploying a Three-Tier Retail Banking Application

-## Overview
+## Deployment Overview
-The objective of this project was to deploy a 3-tier banking application leveraging Terraform for infrastructure provisioning and Jenkins for Continuous Integration/Continuous Deployment (CI/CD) automation.
+The objective of this project was to deploy a 3-tier banking application leveraging Terraform infrastructure as code (IAC)  provisioning and Jenkins for Continuous Integration/Continuous Deployment (CI/CD) automation.
 In response to specific challenges faced during manual deployments, this approach was adopted to enhance consistency, collaboration, and the overall quality of deployments.

 ## Infrastructure Overview
 - VPC with 10.0.0.0/16 CIDR